kmranimesh/assesment/README.md

-### The repo link to the backend is : https://github.com/kmranimesh/assesment-frontend
+### The repo link to the frontend is : https://github.com/kmranimesh/assesment-frontend